-Content is no longer a means to an SEO end, but rather, a more important cog in the whole marketing machine.
+Content is no longer a means to an SEO strategy, but rather, a more important cog in the whole marketing machine.
 The writing has been on the wall for many years, with search engines penalizing publishers for not producing quality, original content and social media algorithms favoring quality, engaging content over quantity.
 The trend of increased content and higher-quality will make freelance creatives happy.

 During your childhood, you learned about ecosystems and how all the organisms within the ecosystem work together to keep it functioning.
 A simple example of this would be the sun shines down on the fertile ground and helps plants grow.
 The plants feed and house bugs and birds.
 The birds eat the bugs that are harming the plants, and once the bird digests the insects, their droppings then fertilize the ground.
 Everything works together to create this functioning ecosystem, much like the way content functions.